 New LCC students participate in New Student Orientation (NSO).
 In NSO, students get help with class and degree planning and learn about critical topics such as paying for classes, accessing LCC email, the role of campus security, accessing LCC resources, and understanding CANVAS (LCC's Learning Management System).
 See below for contact and other important information.

-The Entry Center, located in the Admissions Center, provides enrollment information and general help to get started at LCC.
-Returning students may request program advisor information at the Entry Center.
+The One Stop Center, located in the Admissions Center, provides enrollment information and general help to get started at LCC.
+Returning students may request program advisor information at the One Stop Center.
 See below for contact and other important information.

 Current high school students may enroll in LCC courses with the approval of their high school principal and an LCC counselor or through the Running Start Program.
 See the High School Diploma, Running Start, and Career Connected Learning sections of this catalog for information about enrolling in LCC through these programs.
 Students younger than high school age should contact the LCC Registrar to begin the special admission process.
 See below for contact and other important information.